learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 A better way to approach this would be to figure out how to maintain our "has-many" / "belongs-to" relationship _on only one side of the relationship_.

-Think about it this way - imagine we have many artists, each with their own songs.
+Think about it this way &mdash; imagine we have many artists, each with their own songs.
 Rather than have each artist keep track of their own songs, if we had access to a list of _all of the songs by all artists_, we could just query that list by asking for all songs that belong to a given artist.